Antique 18th century c. 1740 A.D. Portrait Of The Polish King Augustus III Of Poland

 https://www.wikiwand.com/en/Augustus_III_of_Poland

-CONDITION: The painting is in good overall condition with its natural craquelure - the most obvious characteristic sign of age seen in most old oil paintings.
+CONDITION: The painting is in good condition overall, displaying natural craquelure, a typical age characteristic in oil paintings.

-It has retained its original canvas with no holes.
-The surface of the painting has been professionally cleaned, and the back of the canvas has been coated with a special substance to make it stronger and protect against deterioration.
+The painting's original canvas is intact, with no holes.
+The surface has been professionally cleaned, and the back coated to prevent deterioration.

-Since the old strainer frame had been damaged and weakened by woodworms, the canvas was stretched over the new strainer frame and pinned with new nails.
-The canvas tacking margins on the stretcher frame are worn with abrasions and have holes from old nails.
-Please see the last photographs.
-All this work was done by a professional museum expert.
+The old strainer frame was damaged by woodworms, making it weak and unusable.
+As a result, a professional museum expert replaced it with a new strainer frame.
+The canvas was stretched over the new frame and pinned with new nails.
+As seen in the last photographs, the tacking margins on the stretcher frame have been worn down by abrasions and holes from old nails.
+A professional museum expert completed the entire process.

 DIMENSIONS: